Inside the cleaner (but less convenient) McDonald’s of the future

 As for how you actually get your food, you will get it delivered to your table, double bagged for protection, on a tray, to avoid crowds at the counter.
 You will take the bag off the tray—along with napkins and straws—and the worker will immediately take that tray back to the kitchen to be sanitized.

 All of these considerations make sense, of course, and sound remarkably similar to the design interventions being planned for offices as they reopen.
 But it certainly doesn’t sound very enjoyable to eat inside a prophylactic McDonald’s.
 Will these regiments make the convenience of fast food feel less convenient?
-And if so, will we just continue opting for that drive-thru, even when dining rooms reopen?
+And if so, will we just continue opting for that drive-through, even when dining rooms reopen?